zihanzhao1999/CapstoneProject/README.md

 [DDXPlus: A New Dataset For Automatic Medical Diagnosis](https://arxiv.org/pdf/2205.09148.pdf) and [its data](https://figshare.com/articles/dataset/DDXPlus_Dataset/20043374)

+Please download and place the data in `data` folder

 ### Citation:
 ```
 Fansi Tchango, A., Goel, R., Wen, Z., Martel, J., & Ghosn, J. (2022).